thalib/thalib/_posts/events/2017-03-30-aadhaar-data-leak.md

 Finance Minister Arun Jaitley  has admitted that Aadhaar was a **great initiative** of the [previous UPA government](http://tech.firstpost.com/news-analysis/finance-minister-admits-that-aadhaar-was-a-great-initiative-from-congress-lead-upa-government-369539.html)

-I suspect third country has its hand
+I suspect third country has its hand, read [this article](https://medium.freecodecamp.com/how-to-set-up-a-vpn-in-5-minutes-for-free-and-why-you-urgently-need-one-d5cdba361907?r=e) you will get what I am thinking.
+Every where around the globle there are some who despritly need of our personal data, may be its India or US or else, the rule is same.

 ### Aadhar Access